davidtheclark/react-displace/README.md

 ## Usage

-react-displace is a "higher order component": a function that takes your component as an argument and returns a new component that includes your component wrapped in some special functionality.
+react-displace is a "higher-order component": a function that takes your component as an argument and returns a new component that includes your component wrapped in some special functionality.

 It has a simple signature: